Unveiling Chicago’s Accounting Auditing Insights

 3. Compliance Audit: Compliance audits ensure that a company adheres to applicable laws, regulations, and contractual obligations.
 They assess whether the company is complying with industry-specific regulations and internal policies, reducing the risk of legal penalties and reputational damage.

-4. Information System Audit: Information system audits focus on evaluating the security and reliability of an organization’s information technology systems.
+4. Information System Audit: Information system audits focus on evaluating the and reliability of an organization’s information technology systems.
 This includes assessing data protection measures, identifying vulnerabilities, and ensuring that systems are functioning properly to maintain the integrity of financial information.

 5. Forensic Audit: Forensic audits are conducted to investigate financial crimes, such as fraud or embezzlement.
 Certified forensic accountants use specialized techniques to gather evidence, analyze financial transactions, and present findings in legal proceedings.